jfmdev/PlainCAT/readme.md

 Once the application is running, you must select the languages from/to you will be translating, set the API key of the translation service you want to use (in case you want to use one), open the source file (i.e. the file you want to translate) and select the destination file (i.e. the file where the traslation will be saved), which can be another file or a copy of the source file.

-> To know how to obtain these API key for the translation services, you can visit the sites from [Yandek.Translate](https://tech.yandex.com/translate/) and [Microsoft Translator](https://www.microsoft.com/en-us/translator/translatorapi.aspx).
+> To know how to obtain the API key for the translation services, you can visit the sites from [Yandek.Translate](https://tech.yandex.com/translate/) and [Microsoft Translator](https://www.microsoft.com/en-us/translator/translatorapi.aspx).